 Top Speed: 56mph

 The ER10 is based on the previously showcased White Ghost by Sur Ron.
-Voge bought the rights to this design and are bringing it to production with some changes.
+Voge bought the rights to this design and is bringing it to production with some changes.

 Performance and Range